 battery management

 Batteries are used in many applications from cars to distributed renewable energy systems, such as clean energy mini-grids.
-As the proliferation of distributed renewable energy solutions inevitably increases to address the growing energy demand in Africa and to electrify the more than 675 million people lacking access to electricty, so will demand for batteries, which need to be recycled to ensure a sustainable future for people and planet.
+As the proliferation of distributed renewable energy solutions inevitably increases to address the growing energy demand in Africa and to electrify the more than 675 million people lacking access to electricty, so will demand for batteries.
+This increasing demand will also lead to growing end-of-life battery volumes that need to be soundly managed and recycled to ensure a sustainable future for people and planet.

 Environmentally sound and safe managenent of used and end-of-life batteries is possible, and would avoid negative impacts on human health and the environment.
 It would also recover embedded raw materials and create safe jobs and income in a high standard recycling industry.